awsdocs/amazon-s3-userguide/doc_source/batch-ops-copy-example-bucket-key.md

 + [Operations supported by S3 Batch Operations](batch-ops-operations.md)
 + [Managing S3 Batch Operations jobs](batch-ops-managing-jobs.md)

-## Step 1: Get your list of objects using S3 Inventory<a name="bucket-key-ex-get-list-of-objects"></a>
+## Step 1: Get your list of objects using Amazon S3 Inventory<a name="bucket-key-ex-get-list-of-objects"></a>

 To get started, identify the S3 bucket that contains the objects to encrypt, and get a list of its contents\.
 An Amazon S3 Inventory report is the most convenient and affordable way to do this\.
 The report provides the list of the objects in a bucket along with associated metadata\.
 The **source bucket** refers to the inventoried bucket, and the **destination bucket** refers to the bucket where you store the inventory report file\.
-For more information about Amazon S3 Inventory source and destination buckets, see [ Amazon S3 inventory](storage-inventory.md)\.
+For more information about Amazon S3 Inventory source and destination buckets, see [ Amazon S3 Inventory](storage-inventory.md)\.

 The easiest way to set up an inventory is by using the AWS Management Console\.
 But you can also use the REST API, AWS Command Line Interface \(AWS CLI\), or AWS SDKs\.
 Before following these steps, be sure to sign in to the console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.
 If you encounter permission denied errors, add a bucket policy to your destination bucket\.
-For more information, see [Granting permissions for Amazon S3 inventory and Amazon S3 analytics](example-bucket-policies.md#example-bucket-policies-use-case-9)\.
+For more information, see [Granting permissions for Amazon S3 Inventory and Amazon S3 analytics](example-bucket-policies.md#example-bucket-policies-use-case-9)\.

 **To get a list of objects using S3 Inventory**